Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Test Problems and Methodology

 Although each problem was unimodal, I allowed MultiNest to perform mode separation if it identified multiple modes, since in practice one rarely knows a priori how many modes are present in a given problem.
 I performed a handful of log-gamma tests with mode separation deactivated and observed no significant changes in the results.
 I set MultiNest's evidence tolerance parameter to $10^{-5}$ in each analysis to avoid the possibility that parameter space might not be thoroughly explored because the tolerance was too large, although I also repeated $\sim100$ normal and log-gamma tests using a tolerance parameter of $0.25$ and found no appreciable differences in the quality of the results.
+Because each problem is unimodal and none are characterized by log-likelihood plateaus, MultiNest's performance is largely insensitive to the prior bounds, as described above.
+However, if multiple modes may be present, as is generally the case, one must be careful to use enough live points for MultiNest to have a good chance of finding each relevant mode within the prior volume \citep[see, for example the discussion in Section 9 of][]{2008MNRAS.384..449F}.